ELITA04/FGTD-Streamlit/README.md

   **6. Open the URL**

   Streamlit will automatically open the browser for you.
 You can also open one of the links mentioned in the console.
+The models will automatically download on the first run.

 ## References